St. George's Abbey, Stein am Rhein: History

 In or around 1007, Emperor Henry II moved St. George's Abbey from its former location on the Hohentwiel in Singen to Stein am Rhein — at that time, little more than a small fishing village on the Rhine.
 The move was a means to strengthen his presence at this strategic point, where major roads and river routes intersected.
 He gave the abbots extensive rights over Stein and its trade so that they could develop it commercially.
 In this, they were very successful and Stein am Rhein rapidly became a flourishing and prosperous town which, in the 15th century, was itself (if briefly) granted reichsfrei status.

 The abbey also prospered and, in the 15th century, completely rebuilt its premises, which remain a significant example of late Gothic architecture in the region.

-The last and greatest abbot, David von Winkelsheim, who came to power in 1499, completed the building works and added a spectacular suite of Renaissance frescoes that are among the earliest known in northern Europe.
+The last and greatest abbot, David von Winkelsheim, who came to power in 1499, completed the building works and added a spectacular suite of Renaissance frescoes that are among the earliest known in Northern Europe.

 Under the Reformation however, the abbey was secularised and its assets taken over by Zürich.
 Abbot von Winkelsheim negotiated a settlement with the Zürich authorities, whereby, although control of the abbey was handed over to them, he and the remaining monks would be allowed to remain on the premises until their deaths.
-Zürich however, suspected the abbot of collusion with the Habsburgs and locked him up in his new rooms.
+Zürich, however, suspected the abbot of collusion with the Habsburgs and locked him up in his new rooms.
 He was able to escape to Radolfzell, but died shortly after, in 1526.

-The Gottfried Keller Foundation aims the acquisition of major works from Switzerland and abroad, to entrust them as loans to Swiss museums or to return them to their original locations.
+The Gottfried Keller Foundation aims in the acquisition of major works from Switzerland and abroad, to entrust them as loans to Swiss museums or to return them to their original locations.
 Among other, the foundation acquired the St. Georgen Abbey.
 The collection comprises more than 8,500 paintings, sculptures and other art objects in around 110 museums respectively locations in Switzerland.